ArtsyMacaw/wlogout/README.md

     "keybind" : "character to be bound"
 }
 ```
-Check the default [layout file](layout) for examples and run `man 5 wlogout` for documentation.
+Check the default [layout file](layout) for examples, and run `man 5 wlogout` for documentation.
 ### Style
-wlogout can be easily styled through the style.css file; If you would like to style a button use the label given to it in the layout file, and for other styling refer to the [GTK Manual](https://developer.gnome.org/gtk3/stable/chap-css-properties.html) which shows all the allowed css.
+wlogout can be easily styled through the style.css file.
+If you would like to style a button, use the label given to it in the layout file, and for other styling, refer to the [GTK Manual](https://developer.gnome.org/gtk3/stable/chap-css-properties.html), which shows all the allowed CSS.
 ## Install
-### archlinux
+### Archlinux
-Arch users can use [wlogout](https://aur.archlinux.org/packages/wlogout/)
+Arch users can use [wlogout](https://aur.archlinux.org/packages/wlogout/).
 ```
 yay -S wlogout
 ```
+### Other Distros
+Install "wlogout" with your distro's package manager.
 ### Compiling from Source
 Install dependencies:
 * GTK+